terracotaPie/EventMaster/Bios.md

 **Tales Mariano**
 I am a forth year exchange computer science student, with focus in game design.
 I am from Brazil, and I have been studying in Uoft for one year.
 Outside coding, I have experience in design, animation, 3d modeling, psychology and screenplay.

+**Timur Borkhodoev**
+My name is Timur, originaly from Russia.
+After graduating from high school in Russia, at the age of 15 moved to Canada for higher education at U of T. Enjoy weight training and jogging.
+At this point of life very interested in web programming, but seriously considering investing time in one of perspective system programming language like Rust.
+Dream of working on a cs consulting startup.
+Heavily into anime, manga, sci-fi tv shows, isaac asimov and rock music.
+Whenever there's not much to do I resort to sport programming(codeforces.com).